Zougi/Cahuette/Readme.md

 ## How to contribute ##

-I generate the gallery.min.js using the command 'make' which call the program 'uglifyjs'.
+I use the command 'make' to generate the gallery.min.js from gallery.js with 'uglifyjs'.
-For any push request, please don't change the code syntax (I mean changing tabs, addind useless new lines), it makes the commit hard to read.
+For any push request, please make the less change possible on the code syntax (I mean changing tabs, adding new lines), it makes the commit's relevant changes hard to find.

 ## License ##